crosswalk-project/crosswalk-website/_notes/landing-page.md

-# Amazingly simple App development.
+# Choose a better WebView.
+Build better Apps, faster.

 Intel Crosswalk is a alternate `WebView` for building hybrid mobile applications on Android.

 Build better appliations using bleeding-edge HTML5 features such as Web Audio, WebGL, web fonts, [and more](#).
-Crosswalk is available as a native WebView or can be used with Apache Cordova.
+Crosswalk is available noday as a native WebView or can be used with Apache Cordova.

 __Get Started__ download